Registering the birth

 4. You are in charge of or have been given power of attorney via the institution where the birth took place

 Was your baby born in Delft?
-Then you can register the baby’s birth at the ‘stadswinkel’ on the Phoenixstraat 6.
+Then you can register the baby’s birth at the Stadswinkel at the Stationsplein 1.
 You have to make an appointment to register a birth, this is to avoid long waiting times.

 When you go to register the baby, take the following with you: